5cupslightly packed fresh spinachroughly torn or chopped (about 4 ounces)

 Add the olive oil to a large nonstick skillet over medium heat until it is hot and shimmers.
 Swirl to coat the pan, then add the spinach and cook, stirring often, until it begins to wilt, about 1 minute.
 Add the beans, reduce the heat to medium low, then carefully pour in the eggs.
 With a rubber spatula, cook the eggs low and slow, using the spatula to move them around the pan often.
 Continue cooking until the eggs are scrambled and just set, about 5 minutes.
 Taste and season with additional salt or pepper as desired.
 Remove from the heat.
 (If freezing the quesadillas, let the filling cool completely.)

-To assemble the quesadillas: Sprinkle a tortilla with one-eighth of the shredded cheese, leaving a small border all the way around the edge.
+Assemble the quesadillas by sprinkling a tortilla with one-eighth of the shredded cheese, leaving a small border all the way around the edge.
 Spoon one-eighth of the egg mixture on top, then fold the tortilla in half.
 Repeat with the remaining tortillas.